randifilan/cluster-api-control-plane-provider-kamaji/README.md

 # Cluster API Control Plane Provider Kamaji
 Kamaji is an Open-Source project offering hosted Kubernetes control planes, the Control Plane is running in a management cluster as regular pods.

+`In this guide i use Infrastructure Provider OpenStack and ControlPlane Provider Kamaji`

 `Reference` https://github.com/clastix/cluster-api-control-plane-provider-kamaji